teisdbr/winlibrs-docs-test/faq.md

     * <a href="#victims-segments-50-51-and-52">Victims: Segments 50, 51, and 52</a>
 * <a href="#what-is-victim-was-offender-and-when-do-i-use-it">What is "Victim Was Offender" and When do I Use It?</a>
 * <a href="#what-is-an-unknown-offender">What is an Unknown Offender?
 When is it supposed to be used?</a>
+* <a href="#when-is-a-person-working-at-a-business-a-victim-and-when-is-the-business-a-victim">When is a Person who Works at a Business the Victim, and when is the Business Itself the Victim?</a>

 ## Everything Flat File
 * <a href="#flat-files-and-troubleshooting">Flat Files and Troublshooting</a>